ribbondz/rsv/README.md

 - **sort** - In-memory data sorting, support for at most two columns :star:.
 - **stats** - Statistics for column(s), including min, max, mean, unique, null :running: :star:.
 - **excel2csv** - Convert excel to csv.
+- **to** - Save command output data to disk, can be one of TXT, CSV, TSV, XLSX or XLS.
 - **table** - Format data as an aligned table.

 Tips 1: